What does a Token look like?

 - The Definition of the token inside the $$ signs is composed of 2 parts separated by a period: The Namespace and the Token Name.

 Namespace: The first part of the Definition is the Namespace.
 This is the "Scope" or "Application Object" that the token is referencing data from.
-Data can come from many Application Objects (LOS data or XDOC data), so the Namespace is needed to identify which object the data attribute is coming from.
+Data can come from many Application Objects, so the Namespace is needed to identify which object the data attribute is coming from.

 Token Name: The second part of the Definition is the Token Name.
 This is essentially the "attribute / field" of the particular Application Data Object (Namespace).